 Eight Questions to Ask Yourself to Evaluate the Strength of Your Brand

 - Does your company have a purpose that your employees live up to every day?
 Is it meaningfully activated in your corporate strategy, inspiring how your business behaves, driving your brand, and most importantly, emotionally resonating with your employees?

 - Does your brand have a distinctive brand positioning that sets it apart from competitors?

 - Have you defined the right category for your brand that is right for today and tomorrow?

-- Does your brand and product messaging cut through the clutter and resonate with your target audiences beyond just features and benefits?
+- Do your brand and product messaging cut through the clutter and resonate with your target audiences beyond just features and benefits?

 - Does your company have a corporate narrative that tells your story to all your target audiences in a clear, compelling way?
 Is it still aligned to the business strategy and vision for the future?
 Is everyone in the company able to tell the same story?